This piece is part of MS Explains, a segment where we provide clarity to common or key topics, making them easier to digest.

 In Singapore, individuals who’d like to own a car require a Certificate of Entitlement (COE) — essentially a significant premium on top of the car’s actual market value.

-According to the Land Transport Authority (LTA), Singapore’s car population is at its highest in a decade — with over 650,000 vehicles recorded in 2022.
+According to the Land Transport Authority (LTA), however, Singapore’s car population is at its highest in a decade — with over 650,000 vehicles recorded in 2022.

 With the numbers rising, one may wonder how the COE actually works.

 As its name suggests, the COE entitles an individual to own a motor vehicle in Singapore.